wesleyboar/DS-User-Guide/user-guide/docs/usecases/overview.md

 Data Analytics
 //////

-Analyze data from multiple datasets, with A.I. and Machine Learning, and via APIs or visualization.
+Analyze data from multiple datasets, with A.I. and Machine Learning, or via APIs or visualization.

 /////
 ///// html | a.card--plain.card--image-top[href="../geohazardusecases/"]